Kiuwan logo

 What Is SAST?

 SAST is a code scanning program that reviews proprietary code and application sources for cybersecurity weaknesses and bugs.
-Also known as white box testing, SAST is considered a static approach because it analyzes code without running the app itself.
-Since it only reads code line by line and doesn’t execute the program, SAST platforms are extremely effective at removing security vulnerabilities at every page of the software product development lifecycle (SDLC), particularly during the first few stages of development.
+Also known as white-box testing, SAST is considered a static approach because it analyzes code without executing the application itself.
+Since it only reads code line by line and doesn’t execute the program, SAST platforms are highly effective at identifying security vulnerabilities at every stage of the software development lifecycle (SDLC), particularly during the initial stages of development.

 Specifically, SAST programs can help teams: